DevExpress/devextreme-documentation/concepts/Common/Modularity/02 DevExtreme Modules Structure/ui/overlay.md

-Exposes methods that work with overlay widgets.
+Exposes methods that work with overlay UI components.

 Exports: